Q. Who is listed in the RV section of this website?

 Q. I live in the US and would like to bring my RV into British Columbia and leave it there for the summer season.
 What are the laws around this?

-A. You can temporarily import a recreational vehicle to British Columbia for your personal use, however if you plan to leave it here between visits you must have first reported to the Canada Border Services Agency (CBSA) and obtained a Form E99, CBSA Report.
+A. You can temporarily import a recreational vehicle to British Columbia for your personal use, however if you plan to leave it here between visits you must have first reported to the Canada Border Services Agency (CBSA) and obtained a Form BSF375, CBSA Report (formerly known as Form E99).
 The form must be displayed on your vehicle and be easily available to prove that you brought the RV into BC legally.
 For more information on Canada customs regulations call 1-800-461-9999 within Canada or 204-983-3500 outside Canada or visit www.cbsa-asfc.gc.ca

 Q. What are the RV towing regulations in British Columbia?